Scottish Finds Allocation Panel Caselist

 Distribution of information:

 The majority of museums will receive regional notification emails.
-MGS also distributes the caselist to ensure full coverage of accredited museums.
+Museums Galleries Scotland also distributes the caselist to ensure full coverage of accredited museums.
 Please also see our website and Twitter page for notifications.

 Standing Profile Form:

 Standard Application Form: